Introspective and analytical takes on literature, AI, the Creator Economy, and the evolving future of work and art.

 You won’t find new posts every other day here.

-If this resonates with you, and you value independent analysis, I invite you to subscribe today.
-You can subscribe for free, but paid subscribers gain access to exclusive essays and help ensure I can keep this newsletter alive.
+If this resonates with you, and you value independent thinking, I invite you to subscribe today.
+You can subscribe for free, but paid subscribers help ensure I can keep this newsletter alive.

 Here’s how you can join.